CAM and Graphicstudio Undergraduate Internships

 2015 Spring internships - Deadline October 15, 2014

 Art in Health Internships

-IRA accepts two to three interns each semester for its Art In Health program, for credit through the School of Art and Art History.
-Participating interns work within a professional healthcare clinic setting, actively utilizing art processes with clients, healthcare graduate students and faculty.
+Art Internship Opportunity Summer Session 2014: The University of South Florida Contemporary Art Museum’s Art In Health program has two internship opportunities for qualified art students during Summer 2014, for credit through the School of Art and Art History.
+Interns will actively utilize art processes within a professional healthcare clinic setting with clients, graduate students and faculty.
 The clinics are on campus.

 YOU Make a Difference

 The USF Institute for Research in Art receives only partial support for its programs through the University of South Florida, College of The Arts.
 The dedication and generosity of our members, in partnership with the University, enables the Institute for Research in Art to remain a leading arts organization in Florida that will continue to initiate first-rate research, exhibitions and projects involving artists from around the world, and contribute to the cultural vitality of the University and the Tampa Bay community.

 The USF Institute for Research in Art is the umbrella organization for the Contemporary Art Museum, Graphicstudio and Public Art program.
 Part of the University of South Florida College of The Arts, the IRA is dedicated to an international artists’ residency program that brings to the University and Tampa Bay community today’s most accomplished and influential artists working in the international art arena.
 Exhibitions, collection development, publication of limited edition graphics and sculpture multiples, commissioned public art works, lectures, symposia, workshops and special events are designed to foster awareness about the role of contemporary artists in shaping our culture and society.
 Participating artists represent the full and diverse spectrum of contemporary art practice including, but not limited to, painting, sculpture, photography, electronic media, and performance.

 Basic Membership in the IRA is FREE!
 Use the sign up form to the right to receive: